 '''

-(send an-area-container spacing) → (integer-in 0 1000)
+(send an-area-container spacing) → spacing-integer?

 (send an-area-container spacing spacing) → void?

-spacing : (integer-in 0 1000)
+spacing : spacing-integer?

 '''

 Gets or sets the spacing, in pixels, used between subareas in the container.
 For example, a vertical panel inserts this spacing between each pair of vertically aligned subareas (with no extra space at the top or bottom).